ashishk8826/students-performance-prediction/README.md

 to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centres or cluster centroid), serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells.
-It is popular for cluster analysis in data mining. k-means clustering minimizes withincluster variances (squared Euclidean distances), but not regular Euclidean distances, which would be the more difficult.
+It is popular for cluster analysis in data mining. k-means clustering minimizes within cluster variances (squared Euclidean distances), but not regular Euclidean distances, which would be the more difficult.
-Nature Inspired Algorithm is a very active area of research is the design of natureinspired metaheuristics.
+Nature Inspired Algorithm is a very active area of research is the design of nature inspired metaheuristics.
 Many recent metaheuristics, especially evolutionary computation-based algorithms, are inspired by natural systems.
 Nature acts as a source of concepts, mechanisms and principles for designing of artificial computing systems to deal with complex computational problems.
 Such metaheuristics include simulated